st123896/Chelete_Tracker/README.md

    - AlertDialogs for user input

-Technologies Used
+Technologies Used:
-Android Studio
+-Android Studio
-Kotlin
+-Kotlin
-RoomDb
+-RoomDb

-References
+References:
-This project adapts some code from this source:
+-This project adapts some code from this source:
-Author: Mkr Developer
+-Author: Mkr Developer
-Source:
+-Source: